mythpills/spacex-react/README.md

 # Space X React.

-## React project that uses public Space X API to load the list of rockets and display information about the all rockets in the main page.
+## React project that uses public Space X API to load the list of rockets and display information about them.

 Y*ou can preview the Rockets API response using `curl`*